cristeab/aq_dashboard/README.md

 -	Atmospheric pressure expressed in hectoPascals

--	Noise level in the environment in decibels (20 dB would be very quiet)
+-	Noise level in the environment in decibels (below 20 dB would be very quiet)

 - Visible light expressed in Lux